Starkville to Meridian - Serving Central and East Mississippi

 Board On Board

-Homeowners in Macon's older in-town blocks near the Macon Historic District choose board-on-board privacy fencing for tight backyard separation on urban lot lines where there is no gap between boards and the look suits the scale of older neighborhood setbacks.
+If you're in one of Macon's older in-town blocks near the Macon Historic District where the lots sit close together, this is the one that gives you true backyard privacy - the boards overlap so there's no gap to see through, and the look suits the scale of those older neighborhood setbacks.

 Black Coated Chain Link